jnordstrom1983/frank-react-sdk/README.md

 ```

 #### Options
-When querying data all parameters that can be used in the `Charlee Content API`can be used.
+When querying data all parameters that can be used in the `Frank Content API`can be used.
 | Option  | Description  |
 |--|--|
 |contentId  | Comma separated list of contentIds |